hep-gc/cloudscheduler/unit_tests/web_tests/web_test_docs.md

 The `web_test_helpers` module also contains a set of functions with no specific module.

-The `get_homepage` function is used in test setups to initially get the homepage.
-It requires the driver as an argument.

-The `get_homepage_login` function gets the homepage using username/password authentication.
-It requires the driver and the user's csv2 username and password as arguments.

 The `wait_for_openstack_poller` function tries a specified number of times to update a cloud with an object, in order to wait for the openstack poller.
 Its arguments are as follows:
 - `cloud_name`, the name of the cloud the object should be in
 - `args`, a list of item flags and names of the objects being updated with